 Lou has facilitated two ‘making sense of allyship’ sessions at Satellite Applications Catapult.
 These sessions are a mix of technical input from Lou and team coaching.
 Using a narrative approach, through the medium of sharing stories, Lou uses genuine curiosity and courage to explore the issues.
-In these sessions, colleagues have shared stories, not only about their experiences working within our organisation, but also their day to day personal lives.
+In these sessions, colleagues have shared stories, not only about their experiences working within our organisation but also about their day-to-day personal lives.
 I heard stuff about our people and their experiences that would never have come through on a survey or unconscious bias training.
-The impact of hearing these experiences not only creates greater understanding and empathy, it also generates motivation, movement and engagement to be part of the change.
+The impact of hearing these experiences not only creates greater understanding and empathy but also generates motivation, movement and engagement to be part of the change.

-- Colleagues have developed a greater understanding of others experience, creating self-awareness and empathy
+- Colleagues have developed a greater understanding of others’ experiences, creating self-awareness and empathy.

 - We have learnt about the impact of our perceptions, actions and language on others

-- It has brought to light situations that we need to address, I may not have known about these situations until they had reached a very serious level, I know now and can do something about it at a much earlier stage
+- It has brought to light situations that we need to address; I may not have known about these situations until they had reached a very serious level, but I know now and can do something about it at a much earlier stage.

-- We have learnt about what it means to be an ally and how we can go about this in our day to life, not just at work
+- We have learnt what it means to be an ally and how to do this daily, not just at work.

 - Overall, it has accelerated our inclusion and diversity agenda and actions

-If you really want to create a shift and generate change, speak with Lou on how she can collaborate with you.
-Lou is great at quickly understanding your business, what you want to achieve and works with you to create interventions that will work for you and your people.
-It takes courage, it isn’t as easy as reaching for the unconscious bias training, but trust the process and work through the discomfort – nothing worth doing is easy right!
+If you really want to create a shift and generate change, speak with Lou about how she can collaborate with you.
+Lou is great at quickly understanding your business and what you want to achieve and works with you to create interventions that will work for you and your people.
+It takes courage; it isn’t as easy as reaching for the unconscious bias training, but trust the process and work through the discomfort – nothing worth doing is easy, right!

 By day, Kathryn does incredible work at Satellite Applications Catapult as their Chief People Officer; by night and weekends, she is an Executive Coach for CEOs, leaders and teams and Action Learning Coach extraordinaire.
-You can find out more about here coaching practice (and follow her excellent blog!) here.
+You can learn more about her coaching practice (and follow her excellent blog!) here.

 Nathan and I worked together in 2020.
 As confident and successful start-up founder, I was surprised that Nathan wanted to access my services.
 Together, we worked on his work-life balance.